Top Gear challenges: Build a snowplough

 Due to problems caused by snow in the previous winter and local authorities not having the money to spend on road clearing equipment, the presenters came up with the idea of the Snowbine Harvester to save money, working on the theory that combine harvesters were sitting idle during winter months so were readily available with a cheap conversion kit.
 The team fitted a snowplough to the front of a used Claas Dominator.
 It was also converted to a gritter using the grain chute, capable of blasting grit through the windows of nearby cars.
 A flamethrower was fitted at the rear, operated by Clarkson, and a Bovril boiler in the cab for May to counter the lack of heating.
-During testing in Norway, the team blasted grit through a house window, set fire to a man and ran into a car hidden by snow.
+During testing in and around Beitostølen in Norway, the team blasted grit through a house window, set fire to a man and ran into a car hidden by snow.
 They then successfully ploughed a road that had not previously been ploughed that winter.
 The team admitted that this was an unusual challenge in that they were ultimately "ambitious and successful" - contrary to the usual challenge results.